slatedocs/slate/source/includes/_gpw.md

 }
 ```

-Adds a new Google+ Local Wizard report to your account.
+Adds a new Google My Business report to your account.

 ### HTTP Request